adrianmrit/yamis/README.md

 ##### Replacing interpreter
 By default, the interpreter in windows is CMD, and bash in unix systems.
-To use another interpreter you can set the `interpreter` option in a task, which should be a list, where the first value is the interpreter program, and the rest are values to pass before the actual script file generated.
+To use another interpreter you can set the `interpreter` option in a task, which should be a list, where the first value is the interpreter program, and the rest are extra parameters to pass before the script file parameter.

 You might also want to override the `script_ext` option, which is a string containing the extension for the script file, and can be prepended with a dot or not.
 For some interpreter the extension does not matter, but